tiobagio/cis-rhel/README.md

 This cookbook provides security-related recipes to apply CIS Benchmarks to RHEL based systems.

-It does not:

-* Install or update system packages.  * Install security patches.

 It prefers community cookbook driven solutions over trying to implement everything in this cookbook, using resources or attributes as necessary to customize and harden based on CIS benchmarks.

 ## Requirements